Siddysimon/InfoPigeonSandbox/README.md

 4.)
 Open a browser and go to: http://localhost/phpmyadmin/

 5.)
-Create a database called "usersys" and create a table with the encased command below:
+Create a database called "usersys" and create a table using command below:

 CREATE TABLE users (